 Maribel Hernandez received her Bachelor of Science in Psychology from St. Edward’s University in Austin, Texas.
-After graduation, she joined AmeriCorps and worked as a college access coach helping first generation and/or low income high school students get into a university.
+After graduation, she joined AmeriCorps and worked as a college access coach helping first generation and/or low-income high school students get into a university.
 Maribel joined Indiana University-Purdue University in 2017 as a Post Bachelorette Fellow (IPREP) working in the Addictions Neuroscience department under the mentorship of Dr. Stephen Boehm and Dr. Nicholas Grahame.
-Currently she is a PhD candidate in the IUPUI Addictions Neuroscience department where she is interested in investigating the behavioral genetics of alcoholism.
+Currently she is a graduate student in the IUPUI Addictions Neuroscience department where she is interested in investigating the behavioral genetics of alcoholism as well as how early-life chronic low-level lead exposure produces altered responses to drugs of abuse in adulthood.
 Maribel was also awarded the Presidential Diversity Fellowship to help with her research training.

 Alan Tyson is a PHD student in Music Technology at IUPUI.
 He obtained a dual degree bachelors from Morehouse College and Indiana University-Purdue University Indianapolis.
 He majored in General Science (Morehouse) and Music Technology (IUPUI) as a part of Morehouse College’s Dual Degree Engineering Program.
 In 2016, Alan completed his Masters of Science at IUPUI in Music Technology.
 During that time, also was able to develop a prototype application that integrates music and mathematics principles.
 After completing his masters, Alan went ton to pursue a PHD in Music Technology at IUPUI.
 Upon entering the PHD program he was awarded the President’s Diversity Fellowship.